codingbrock/coin-problem-solver/README.md

 ## Instructions
-Run in your IDE of choice, but I used python's integrated development and learning environment.

 1. Input the highest number you wish to seek to.
 (In my case, it was 100.)
 2. Input the first number. e.g. '3'
 3. Input the second number. e.g. '5'